 - 10 buy your product

 Take a look at the numbers.
-With analytics, you get a definite number of drop offs, opened emails, customers who were interested and all the more data.
-This helps you as a retailer to know your stand in the market.
+Thus, with analytics, you get a definite number of drop offs, opened emails, customers who were interested and all the more data.
+This also helps you as a retailer to know your stand in the market.